declancolwell/RaspiWiFi/Readme.txt

 USAGE:

-== Connect to the "Pulseincs Wifi Setup" access point using any other WiFi enabled device.
+== Connect to the "Pulsenics Wifi Setup" access point using any other WiFi enabled device.

 == Navigate to [10.0.0.1], [setup.pulsenics.com] using any web browser on the device you